Midwest League: History

 The Midwest League directly evolved from two earlier leagues in the region.
 In 1947, the Class D Illinois State League (ISL) began operation with six Illinois teams: the Belleville Stags, Centralia Cubs, Marion Indians, Mattoon Indians, Mount Vernon Braves, and West Frankfort Cardinals.
 In 1949, the ISL changed its name to the Mississippi–Ohio Valley League after Marion moved their franchise to Kentucky and became the Paducah Chiefs.
 In 1954, the Mississippi-Ohio Valley League expanded, adding teams in Clinton and Dubuque, Iowa.
 The Mississippi-Ohio Valley League was then renamed Midwest League in 1956.

 The original teams in 1956, the first year of Midwest League play, were: Clinton Pirates, Decatur Commodores, Dubuque Packers, Kokomo Dodgers, Lafayette Red Sox, Mattoon Phillies, Michigan City White Caps and the Paris Lakers.
 Mattoon is the oldest franchise in the MWL, evolving into today's Fort Wayne TinCaps, while Clinton is the oldest MWL locale.

-In 1960, the Davenport, Iowa based Quad City Braves joined the league as an expansion team.
+In 1960, the Davenport Braves joined the league as an expansion team.
 In 1962, Appleton, Burlington, and Cedar Rapids joined the Midwest League from the Illinois-Indiana-Iowa League which folded operations when those franchises switched leagues.
 All those franchised remain in the league today.
 In 1963, the Midwest League was designated as a Class A league, after the minor league classification structure was reorganized.

 The 1975 Waterloo Royals, led by future MLB All-Stars Willie Wilson and Dan Quisenberry, are ranked #60 on MiLB.com's Top 100 Teams.
 The Royals finished the season 93–35.

 In 1976, the Midwest League contracted from ten teams to eight, as franchises in Danville and Dubuque were eliminated.
 In 1982, the league expanded from 8 to 12 teams, adding the Beloit Brewers, the Danville Suns, the Madison Muskies, and the Springfield Cardinals.
 The Peoria Suns relocated from Danville in 1983, and acquired their current name, Peoria Chiefs, the following year.
 In 1988, the league began splitting its season into two halves and expanded from 12 to 14 teams, with the addition of franchises in South Bend, Indiana, and Rockford, Illinois.
 During the 1990s several teams changed cities as Major League Baseball placed higher standards on minor league baseball facilities; franchises in smaller cities were sold to new owners who moved those teams to new ballparks in larger cities.
 Kenosha, Madison, Rockford, Springfield, Waterloo, and Wausau lost teams during this decade while Battle Creek, Dayton, Fort Wayne, Grand Rapids (West Michigan), Kane County, and Lansing gained teams.